 - To monitor a target server, it is required to register OS information, with the user account having administrator privilege. - To manage Emulex LAN/FC/CNA cards mounted on Windows/Linux, it is required that Emulex OneCommand Manager CLI is already installed on the OS of the target server. - To manage the QLogic FC card mounted on Windows/Linux, it is required that QLogic QConvergeConsole CLI is already installed on the OS of a target server. - To manage LAN/FC/CNA cards mounted on Linux, it is required that "Ispci command" is executable on the Linux of the target server. - Use the latest Emulex OneCommand Manager CLI or QLogic QConvergeConsole CLI.
-Apply the latest drivers for LAN/FC/CNA cards. - To execute a monitoring of the disk speed and network speed of Linux, it is required that the sysstat package is already installed on the OS of a target server. - Even when having changed the domain user password from Active Directory, you can retrieve the information without immediately making it effective.
-However, immediately changing the password in ISM 2.2 is recommended.
+Apply the latest drivers for LAN/FC/CNA cards. - To manage LAN/FC/CNA card mounted on Linux, it is required that the pciutils and ethtool package are already installed on the OS of the target server. - To execute a monitoring of the disk speed and network speed of Linux, it is required that the sysstat package is already installed on the OS of a target server. - -To collect Linux operating system logs or ServerView Suite logs, installation of a zip package on the OS of a target server is required in advance. - -Also, to collect the operating system logs, installation of a syslog demon such as rsyslog package to the OS of a target server is required in advance.